-Heart disease remains a leading cause of death worldwide, but the good news is that many risk factors are within our control.
-While we can’t change our age, gender or family history, we can significantly reduce our risk by addressing modifiable factors.
+Heart disease remains a leading cause of death worldwide, but the good news is that many risk factors are modifiable — meaning we can take action to reduce them.
+While age, gender and family history can’t be changed, lifestyle and health habits do make a significant difference.

 A doctor holding a red plastic heart.